-Radium-223 (Xofigo®) therapy is used to treat advanced prostate cancer patients where the cancer has gone to the bone as well.
+Radium-223 Dichloride (Xofigo®) therapy is used to treat prostate cancer patients whose cancer has spread to the bones (metastases).
 It is a palliative therapy used to help relieve bone pain caused by the bone metastases, but in clinical trials it has also been shown to extend life expectancy by an average of a few months.

 This treatment is carried out on an outpatient basis in the Nuclear Medicine Department of the Royal Surrey County Hospital.
 All patients have a pre-therapy appointment in Nuclear Medicine.
 This is at least one week before the planned date for the first therapy cycle.
 This involves a blood test and possibly a Nuclear Medicine bone scan as well.
 A doctor and a Medical Physicist discuss all aspects of the therapy and are able to answer any questions.
-The doctor determines whether they think the therapy is suitable after the blood test results have come back and they have reported the bone scan, if a bone scan was required at this appointment.
+The doctor determines whether the therapy is suitable based on the blood test and scan results.

 Patients receive six injections of Xofigo®, four weeks apart.
-All patients are required to see their Oncologist the week before each planned therapy cycle to ensure that they are still fit for therapy.
-They also have a blood test at this point.
+All patients are required to have a blood test the week before each planned therapy cycle to ensure that they are still fit for therapy.

 Each therapy appointment lasts approximately 30 minutes, with a 30 minute wait beforehand while the injection is prepared.
+This is because the injection is based on your weight, and we use your weight on the day of treatment to prepare each injection individually.
 The injection is given by a doctor or a radiographer.
 During this appointment a radiation protection advice card will be issued by a Medical Physicist.
-Some basic hygiene precautions need to be followed for one week following each injection, because all bodily fluids will be a little bit radioactive during this time.
-However, the precautions required are usually minimal since the radioiosotope has only a very short range.
+Some basic hygiene precautions need to be followed for four weeks following each injection, because body fluids will be slightly radioactive during this time.
+However, there are no restrictions on close contact as the radiation has only a very short range.